-On 25th January 2021, La Strada International together with Porticus organised the webinar EU Strategies addressing Trafficking and Victims’ rights.
+On 25th January 2021, LSI together with Porticus organised the webinar EU Strategies addressing Trafficking and Victims’ rights.

 Four speakers; including Mr. Olivier Onidi – Acting EU Anti-Trafficking Coordinator; Mrs. Katarzyna Janicka-Pawlowska – EU Victim Rights Coordinator; Mr. Manuel Albano – National Rapporteur for Trafficking in Human Beings and Mrs. Rita Penedo – Director of the Observatory on Trafficking in Human Beings, were invited to directly exchange with anti-trafficking and labour rights NGOs in Europe.